 Studios & Labs

-Moravian College studios/labs are available for students in art classes to use anytime, day or night when there are no classes scheduled in the room.
+Moravian University art studios/labs are available for students who are enrolled in art classes to use anytime, day or night, when classes are not in session.
 The photo lab has specific lab hours posted on the door when photo lab assistants are available.
 Room 104 has monitored studio hours when the room will be open.

-Room 008 is for classes in Visual Foundations, Printmaking, and some Drawing classes.
+Room 008 is for classes in Visual Foundations, Printmaking, Screenprinting, and Drawing classes.
 The room houses 19 drafting tables.
-Cabinets are available containing a wide variety of material for still-life use.
-Students use life models in drawing classes; model stands and other equipment are available for models.
+A wide variety of materials are available for still-life drawing.
+Students use live models in drawing classes; model stands and other equipment are available for models.

-Moravian’s printmaking facility enables students to work in a number of printmaking techniques, including drypoint, woodcut, linocut, collagraph, monoprint, solarplate, photo etching with solarplate, and silkscreen.
+Moravian’s printmaking facility enables students to work in a number of printmaking techniques, including drypoint, woodcut, linocut, collagraph, monoprint, photo etching with solarplates, and silkscreen.

-Printmaking equipment includes presses for various media, UV light boxes, and a complete silkscreen facility including a four-color garment screen printing machine, fabric tables, and an enclosed exposure unit.
-Papermaking is also briefly introduced in class and is offered in a number of special workshops.
-Printmaking is taught as a complete semester class as well as a half-unit class, Printmaking and Book Arts.
-A course in screen printing is also offered.
+Printmaking equipment includes presses for various media, UV light boxes, and a complete silkscreen facility, including a four-color garment screen printing machine, fabric tables, and an enclosed exposure unit.
+Printmaking is taught as a complete semester class as well as a half-unit class, Printmaking, and Book Arts.
+Papermaking is also briefly introduced in class and is offered in a number of special workshops, and a course in screen printing is also offered.

 Ceramics and 3-D – Room 009A

-Students in the Moravian College Ceramics Lab use stoneware and porcelain to create hand-built and wheel-thrown pieces.
-Low-firing clays are also used for special projects.
-The lab holds 4 electric potter's wheels, a kick wheel, and a slab roller.
-Firing is done in an electric kiln.
-A wide variety of glazes are available at the glazing station; also, minerals are available for students to use to make glazes from scratch.
+Students in the Moravian University Ceramics Lab use stoneware and porcelain to create hand-built and wheel-thrown pieces.
+Low-fire clays are also used for special projects.
+The lab has four electric potter's wheels, a pug mill, a slab roller, and two electric kilns.
+A wide variety of glazes are available in addition to minerals for students to use to make glazes from scratch.
 The ceramics lab is also used for the course Three-Dimensional Design (3-D).

 Painting – Room 009

-Students in the courses Advanced Studio Seminar and Senior Projects work in individual or shared studio spaces on their senior thesis projects, both during class time and for individual work outside class.
+Senior art students in the courses Advanced Studio Seminar and Senior Projects work in individual or shared studio spaces on their senior thesis projects, both during class time and for individual work outside class.
 Art Club Open Studio Night gives students an opportunity to display their best work in their studios for the entire college community.
-Prizes awarded to the students.

 Graphic and Interactive Design and Media Labs - Hill 309

-Moravian College has two state-of-the-art computer labs equipped for graphic and interactive design and media, including digital photography and video.
-Both labs have Mac computers with the full Adobe Creative Suite including InDesign, Photoshop, and Illustrator installed.
+Moravian University has two state-of-the-art computer labs equipped for graphic and interactive design and media, including digital photography and video.
+Both labs have Mac computers with the full Adobe Creative Suite, including InDesign, Photoshop, and Illustrator.
 Other media programs are also installed on each computer, such as Sketch, Premiere, and AfterEffects.

 Also included in the labs are several flatbed scanning stations.

 Black-and-white printers and 11x17 color printers are available in both labs.
 A large-format printer, which can print up to 42 inches wide, is located in Room 007, in addition to an Epson 44" photo printer.

 There is also a comparably equipped Macintosh lab in Memorial Hall, Main Campus, to enable students living on Main Campus to work outside of class time without traveling to Hurd (South) Campus.

-The Photo Lab contains two darkrooms: a large darkroom with fourteen enlargers for traditional silver-gelatin processing, and a smaller darkroom dedicated to historic procedures such as tintype, daguerreotype, and other processes.
-Various specialized equipment is available, including a vapor light set-up.
-Dedicated photo student assistants staff the photo lab who set up the lab and assist beginning students.
-A posted schedule of lab hours is on the door.
+The Photo Lab contains two darkrooms: a large darkroom with fourteen enlargers for traditional silver-gelatin processing and a smaller darkroom dedicated to alternative and historic procedures such as tintype, daguerreotype, and more.
+Various specialized equipment is available.
+Dedicated photo student assistants set up the lab and assist beginning students.
+Open lab hours will be posted.